omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 The navigation of Matplotlib charts is slightly different from this, as that follows how Matplotlib charts usually handle navigation.
-One addition compared to that is that scrolling, :kbd:`Shift` plus scrolling and :kbd:`Ctrl` plus scrolling pans vertically/horizontally, or zooms.
+One addition compared to that is that scrolling, :kbd:`Shift` plus scrolling and :kbd:`Ctrl` plus scrolling pans vertically / horizontally or zooms.
 There is also a third mode, called interactive mode, which is used to manipulate interactive elements on the plot, such as widgets, if present.

 The Chart Properties Dialog
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Charts have a set of properties that define their behavior and looks.
+Charts have a set of properties that define their behavior and appearance.
 These properties can be edited in a configuration dialog, accessible from the :guilabel:`Configure Chart` toolbar button and context menu item.